-3.17 The military and ceremonial use of the Barracks has a limited impact on the Neighbourhood Area and specifically on the tranquillity and amenity of the Neighbourhood Area's MOL as a contained and unique use.
-Tranquillity is defined as calmness or being free from disturbance, and relates to existing policy requirements and associated qualitative assessments on amenity and pollution.

-- 3.18 Roughly half of the Barracks area accommodates horses and the remainder soldiers.
+- 3.17 The military and ceremonial use of the Barracks has a limited impact on the Neighbourhood Area and specifically on the tranquillity and amenity of the Neighbourhood Area's MOL as a contained and unique use.
+Tranquillity is defined as calmness or being free from disturbance, and relates to existing policy requirements and associated qualitative assessments on amenity and pollution. - 3.18 Roughly half of the Barracks area accommodates horses and the remainder soldiers.
 The soldiers essentially occupy the Barracks as one household.
 Moreover, the Barracks are also the soldiers' workplace and movements to and from the site are consequentially minimal and of low intensity in comparison to other potential uses.
-The limited scale of activity at the site and the limited numbers of movements in and out (e.g. vehicular movements) reflect the low-intensity nature of the current use.
-Whilst residential redevelopment may increase movement to and from the site by occupiers, this in itself is unlikely to materially impact on the tranquillity of adjacent Hyde Park. - 3.19 Policy KBR13 (Metropolitan Open Land) and its supporting text outline how impacts in terms of tranquillity are to be assessed, in addition to the Council's existing policies on residential amenity and pollution. - 3.20 Amenity relates to the protection and enhancement of pleasant or advantageous features enjoyed by a property or occupier, which can be affected by development proposals, and includes daylight and sunlight levels received, sense of enclosure, overshadowing, overlooking, microclimate and other considerations. - 3.21 In addition, the positioning of new windows in existing and proposed buildings, as well as roof terraces and balconies has the potential to impact on amenity-and iranquillity.
+The limited scale of

+- activity at the site and the limited numbers of movements in and out (e.g. vehicular movements) reflect the low-intensity nature of the current use. - 3.19 Policy KBR13 (Metropolitan Open Land) and its supporting text outline how impacts in terms of tranquillity are to be assessed, in addition to the Council's existing policies on residential amenity and pollution. - 3.20 Amenity relates to the protection and enhancement of pleasant or advantageous features enjoyed by a property or occupier, which can be affected by development proposals, and includes daylight and sunlight levels received, sense of enclosure, overshadowing, overlooking, microclimate and other considerations. - 3.21 In addition, the positioning of new windows in existing and proposed buildings, as well as roof terraces and balconies has the potential to impact on amenity and tranquillity.
 The distance between buildings in addition to their height, bulk and massing is important to respect any feeling of enclosure, in addition to any loss of light and effect on other aspects of amenity. - 3.22 The proximity of conservation areas, listed buildings and the Royal Parks, in addition to the predominant nature of the built environment and townscape makes the area inappropriate for additional tall buildings.